-Upon the termination of Mr. Snow's employment agreement by the Company without Cause or a resignation by Mr. Snow for Good Reason (each such term as defined in the employment agreement), Mr. Snow will be entitled to (1) continued payments of his base salary for 12 months, (2) payments for COBRA coverage at applicable rates for 12 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) a pro-rata portion of the Target Bonus (as defined in the employment agreement) based the number of days that Mr. Snow was employed during such performance year or achievement of performance goals as determined by the Board in good faith, depending on whether performance goals were established as of the date of termination, and (5) pursuant to the 2018 Plan accelerated vesting of an additional 25% of the total shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 9 months or for the remaining term of the award.
+Upon the termination of Mr. Belloff's employment agreement by the Company without Cause or a resignation by Mr. Belloff for Good Reason (each such term as defined in the employment agreement), Mr. Belloff will be entitled to (1) a lump sum payment of an amount equal to 12 months of his base salary, (2) payments for COBRA coverage at applicable rates for 12 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) a pro-rata portion of the Target Bonus (as defined in the employment agreement) based on the number of days that Mr. Belloff was employed during such performance year or achievement of performance goals as determined by the Board in good faith, depending on whether performance goals were established as of the date of termination, and (5) pursuant to the 2018 Plan, accelerated vesting of 25% of the unvested shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 9 months or for the remaining term of the award.

-If Mr. Snow's employment is terminated by the Company without Cause or Mr. Snow resigns for Good Reason within 24 months following a Significant Event, he will be entitled to (1) continued payments of his base salary for 18 months, (2) payments for COBRA coverage at applicable rates for 18 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) the full Target Bonus (as defined in the agreement) for the performance year in which his employment terminated, and (5) pursuant to the 2018 Plan, accelerated vesting of all of the unvested shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 12 months or for the remaining term of the award.
+If Mr. Belloff's employment is terminated by the Company without Cause or Mr. Belloff resigns for Good Reason within 24 months following a Significant Event, he will be entitled to (1) a lump sum payment of an amount equal to 18 months of his base salary, (2) payments for COBRA coverage at applicable rates for 18 months, (3) any Annual Bonus (as defined in the employment agreement) earned but unpaid for the year immediately prior to the date his employment terminated, (4) the full Target Bonus (as defined in the employment agreement) for the performance year in which his employment terminated, and (5) pursuant to the 2018 Plan, accelerated vesting of all of the unvested shares subject to stock options, restricted stock units and other equity awards, and a post-termination stock option exercise period for the shorter of 12 months or for the remaining term of the award.

-If Mr. Snow's employment is terminated by the Company for Cause or by Mr. Snow without good reason, the Company shall pay Mr. Snow (1) any unpaid base salary through the date of termination and any accrued vacation; (2) reimbursement for any unreimbursed expenses owed to Mr. Snow; and (iii) all other payments and benefits to which Mr. Snow is entitled under the terms of any applicable compensation arrangement or benefit, equity or other plan or program, including but not limited to any applicable insurance benefits, payable on the next regularly scheduled Company payroll date following the date of termination or earlier if required by applicable law only, and shall not be obligated to make any additional payments.
+If Mr. Belloff's employment is terminated by the Company for Cause or by Mr. Belloff without good reason, the Company shall pay Mr. Belloff (1) any unpaid base salary through the date of termination and any accrued vacation; (2) reimbursement for any unreimbursed expenses owed to Mr. Belloff; and (3) all other payments and benefits to which Mr. Belloff is entitled under the terms of any applicable compensation arrangement or benefit, equity or other plan or program, including but not limited to any applicable insurance benefits, payable on the next regularly scheduled Company payroll date following the date of termination or earlier if required by applicable law only, and shall not be obligated to make any additional payments.